RuddyGuerrero/Sudoku_Solver/README.md

 * Tip 2: Break the grid up visually into $3$ columns and $3$ rows.
 Each large column will have $3$, $3×3$ grids and each row will have $3$, $3×3$ grids.
 Now, look for columns or grids that have $2$ of the same number.
 Logically, there must be a 3rd copy of the same number in the only remaining 9-cell section.
 Look at each of the remaining $9$ positions and see if you can find the location of the missing number.

 Now that you know a little more about Sudoku, play and enjoy this game.

+This will open a window that allows you to input a Sudoku board.
+To input a number, click on the corresponding box and type in the number.
+The program will automatically check if the number is valid or not.
+Once all the numbers have been inputted, click the "Solve" button to solve the board.

+## Credits

+This program was developed by Ruddy.
+If you have any questions or comments, feel free to contact me.